rishabhlakhotia/CSE-Lab-Manual/archives/VI Semester/README.md

-# System Software and Operating System
+# Internet and Web Technologies
-This repository contains all the System Software and Operating System Lab's programs in the Autonomous curriculum of Dayananda Sagar College of Engineering.
+This repository contains all the IWT Lab's program in the Autonomous curriculum of Dayananda Sagar College of Engineering.

+# Computer-Graphics-and-Visualization
+This repository contains the programs of the Computer Graphics and Visualization Lab in the Autonomous curriculum of Dayananda Sagar College of Engineering.

 ## Getting Started
 Several options are available to get started: